25. Reports

 2 |

-The report title, which is normally the name of the report type (for example “Hand Hygiene Moment Compliance”).
+The report title — normally the report-type name (for example, “Hand Hygiene Moment Compliance”).
 In the example above this line is blank because the title was not set on the report definition. |

 3 |